Euphysics/ziphonix/README.md

   bun run build:micro
   ```

+## API Documentation

+The OpenAPI specification for your API is automatically generated and accessible during development.
+Visit the `/docs` endpoint to view and interact with the API documentation.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.